‹ Back to New at Amity Blog

 What does corporate sustainability training include?

 Corporate sustainability training includes resource management, carbon measurement, and reporting.
-AITD's training programs equip employees with the required skills for success.
+AITD's training programmes equip employees with the required skills for success.

 Which of the following tools could help measure a company's carbon footprint?